 This is such a vast subject that our aim is not to lose the reader.
 So, let’s try and complete this circle before looking to what the antidotes to this situation are.
 Hopefully by now you understand that if we are producing 30 billion cells of waste each day and are not adequately removing them from the system, by the end of a week we have produced 210 billion cells that need removing from our bodies.
 If the pathways of elimination i.e., liver, kidneys, skin, lungs, colon etc. are not maintained in pristine condition and are blocked in any way, these metabolic by products that are no longer useful to the body will simply build-up in which ever areas they are trapped.
 Imagine that each day, you only get rid of half of the waste that you produce.
 That would mean at the end of a week, 105 billion cells of waste are left behind!
 At the end of a month, somewhere between 420 – 500 billion cells of waste will have accumulated.

 Now consider the impact of that amount of waste on the body.
 Every organ would be being challenged in some way.
 The organs of elimination in particular would be constantly under pressure.
 In fact, even sleep would not provide rest as the body busies itself striving to maintain its own survival, and with that the quality of our lives.
 It doesn’t take a degree in science to begin to see that our focus should be on what we get out rather than what we put in!

-Even if we put in the right things, they have to compete with the poisonous substances in the body.
-It is this toxic environment that becomes the ideal breeding ground for all pathogens i.e. viruses, bacteria, mould, fungi, parasites etc. This is why it is imperative that we change the ecosystems of our bodies because the more toxic we become the greater the proliferation of these pathogens and the more likely we are to become victims to their onslaught.
+Even if we put in the right things, they must compete with the poisonous substances in the body.
+It is this toxic environment that becomes the ideal breeding ground for all pathogens i.e., viruses, bacteria, mould, fungi, parasites etc. This is why it is imperative that we change the ecosystems of our bodies because the more toxic we become the greater the proliferation of these pathogens and the more likely we are to become victims to their onslaught.